seriema/angular-apimock/README.md

 # ApiMock for AngularJS: UI-first development [![Build Status](https://travis-ci.org/seriema/angular-apimock.png?branch=master)](https://travis-ci.org/seriema/angular-apimock) [![devDependency Status](https://david-dm.org/seriema/angular-apimock/dev-status.png)](https://david-dm.org/seriema/angular-apimock#info=devDependencies)

-ApiMock is a minimal (<0.3kb gzipped!) library for AngularJS that allows you to mock your HTTP API on _any_ platform.
-It routes your API calls to static JSON files on the server with a simple flag in the browser URL.
+ApiMock is a minimal (0.3kb gzipped!) library for AngularJS that allows you to mock your HTTP API on _any_ platform, without know anything about servers.
+It routes your API calls to static JSON files with a simple flag in the browser URL.

 ## Example